 The Department of History strives to present its program in the truest liberal arts tradition, which helps students correlate their knowledge of history with the other disciplines.
 This, however, does not imply that history majors receive anything less than an in-depth understanding of their specific discipline.
-The history program is geared so that a major is prepared to continue study in graduate school, teach on the primary or secondary school level, and participate in many other academic and professional activities.
+Our focus is on skills such as intensive research, organization, critical thinking, speaking and writing, as well as gaining a deeper understanding of the world around us.

-The Louisville community provides rich resources for student internships in institutions and organizations that archive and process historical documents.
-The opportunity to travel with history faculty on a yearly basis allows the student to integrate the many aspects of their liberal arts education (art, philosophy, theology, language study, political theory, social systems).
-All history majors complete the study of a foreign language.
-The university provided instruction in modern languages of French, Spanish, German, Chinese and Japanese, as well as classical Greek.
-Additional opportunities for study at an international university are provided through the International Programs office which maintains connections with a diverse array of some of the best universities around the world.
+The Louisville community provides rich resources for student internships in institutions and organizations that archive and process historical documents, historic homes and museums, law firms, and non-profit organizations.
+The opportunity to travel with history faculty on a yearly basis allows the student to integrate the many aspects of their liberal arts education.
+Additional opportunities for study at an international university are provided through the Office for Study Abroad and International Learning, which maintains connections with some of the best universities around the world.

 Careers in History